John F. McKeon

-John F. McKeon (born June 3, 1958) is an American Democratic Party politician, who has served in the New Jersey General Assembly since 2002, where he represents the 27th Legislative District, which covers the western portion of Essex County.
-He has served in the Assembly as a Deputy Speaker (2010–11), Majority Whip (2008–09), Assistant Majority Leader (2006–07) and Assistant Majority Whip (2004–05), and has been the Assembly's Parliamentarian since 2022.
-He is also a former mayor of the Township of West Orange.
+John F. McKeon (born June 3, 1958) is an American Democratic Party politician who represents the 27th Legislative District in the New Jersey Senate, which primarily covers the western portion of Essex County.
+McKeon previously served in the New Jersey General Assembly from 2002 to 2024, where he was Assistant Majority Whip (2004–05), Assistant Majority Leader (2006–07), Majority Whip (2008–09), Deputy Speaker (2010–11) and was the Parliamentarian from 2022 to 2024.
+He is also a former mayor of West Orange.

-Biography
+Early life and education

-Born in Montclair, New Jersey on June 3, 1958, McKeon was raised in Orange and West Orange.
+McKeon was born June 3, 1958, in Montclair, New Jersey, the oldest of four children, born to John F. McKeon Jr. (1925–2002) and Anita (née Monzo).
+He is of Irish and Italian descent.
+McKeon was raised in Orange and West Orange, New Jersey.
 He is a graduate of West Orange Mountain High School.

-McKeon received a B.A. in 1980 from Muhlenberg College cum laude in history and was awarded a J.D. in 1983 from the Seton Hall University School of Law.
+McKeon received a B.A. in 1980 from Muhlenberg College, cum laude, in history and was awarded a J.D. in 1983 from the Seton Hall University School of Law.
 At graduation, he was the recipient of the Peter Rodino Law Society Outstanding Student Award.

+Career

-He then served as judicial clerk to Joseph M. Thuring, Superior Court of New Jersey, Hudson County and as a legislative aide to Representative Joseph Minish.
+He then served as judicial clerk to Joseph M. Thuring, Superior Court of New Jersey in Hudson County, and as a legislative aide to Representative Joseph Minish.
 McKeon is a former legislative counsel to Senator Richard Codey and counsel to the West Orange Board of Adjustment.

 He is a senior partner at Hardin, Kundla, McKeon, Poletto and Polifroni, a law firm in Springfield Township.
 He is married to Ann Mader McKeon, also an attorney at the same firm, and has three daughters.

 Political career

 McKeon had served on the Township of West Orange Council from 1992 to 1998 as the Mayor of West Orange from 1998 to 2010.
 From the time that he took office in the Assembly in 2002 until he left his position as mayor in June 2010, he simultaneously held a seat in the New Jersey General Assembly and was West Orange Mayor.
 This dual position, often called double dipping, was allowed under a grandfather clause in the state law enacted by the New Jersey Legislature and signed into law by Governor of New Jersey Jon Corzine in September 2007 that prevents dual-office-holding but allows those who had held both positions as of February 1, 2008, to retain both posts.
 On July 1, 2010, Robert Parisi took over the mayoral position.

+On August 14, 2023 State Senator and former New Jersey Governor Richard Codey announced he would be retiring from the New Jersey State Senate at the end of his current term.
+McKeon was subsequently chosen as the new Democratic State Senate nominee for the newly redrawn state legislative district 27; he ultimately won the general election.